patrickrall/Qumquat/README.md

 #### Low level bitwise operations

 Qumquat registers are signed integers, not qubits.
 However in some situations, e.g. graph coloring, it might be more appropriate to view a register as an infinite sequence of qubits.
-A qumquat register `x` permits access to bits: `x[-1]` is the sign bit and `x[i]` is the `2^i` digit in the binary expansion. `x.len()` gives the minumum number of bits needed to write down the register.
+A qumquat register `x` permits access to bits: `x[-1]` is the sign bit and `x[i]` is the `2^i` digit in the binary expansion. `x.len()` gives the minimum number of bits needed to write down the register.

 ```python
 x = qq.reg(-10)